 We created a research study with Zurich University’s Center for Leadership and the Future of Work to track the changes facing 30 leaders in the US and UK.
 The participants were leaders in organizations ranging from startups to global corporations.
 They were a mix of women and men with differing home situations.

 Throughout the research, the leaders were asked to reflect through journaling on the intense period of work they experienced as the weeks went on, highlighting the pressing need to slow down and reconnect, not only with themselves but with their loved ones, peers, and natural environment in this time of uncertainty.

 As the period of the study and indeed the rest of 2020 passed, it placed great emotional strains on everyone.
 Leaders in particular had to find ways to provide reassurance and guidance to their teams.
 Many leaders had trouble making sure the team wasn’t worrying unnecessarily about the future.
 For many, the solution was to create even greater levels of transparency, accountability, and inclusion throughout their organizations.
 We defined this and a focus on emotional wellbeing as compassionate leadership.

 2. Building resilience

 Half of our participants were overworking themselves, trying to be constantly available for their team and clients.
 The method of the research was journaling and this helped them realize that getting involved in the details was dragging them down.
 This sense of overwhelming stopped people from doing what they saw as important work.
-Leaders realized how letting go of control allowed for team empowerment and actually improved productivity.
+Leaders realized how letting go of control allowed for team empowerment and actually improved productivity and resilience.
 They were also better able to prioritize the things that would add the most value and they were best equipped to focus on things like longer-term strategy and innovating their business model to adapt to the changing world.

 3. Cultural innovation